tomwhite/disq-original/README.md

 Spark RDDs are used for the collection type.

+Writing files will create new files or overwrite existing files without warning.

 ### Filesystems

 Two filesystem abstractions are supported for all formats: the Hadoop filesystem (HDFS, local,